 Homebuyer Requirements and Financial Assistance

 The homes that are acquired and rehabilitated by Lackawanna Neighbors, Inc. are funded by various state and federal funding sources and therefore the homes must be sold to individuals and families that meet certain family-income guidelines depending on the source of funding used.
-For example, if the home was acquired and rehabilitated with HOME funds through either the cities of Scranton or Carbondale, homebuyers must meet the current year HUD Family-Income Guidelines which are displayed below: (Effective 8/18/2011)
+For example, if the home was acquired and rehabilitated with HOME or CDBG funds through the city of Scranton, homebuyers must meet the current year HUD Family-Income Guidelines which are displayed below: (Effective April, 2018)

 Household Size

-However, if the home was acquired and rehabilitated with funding from the Neighborhood Stabilization Program (NSP) which we are utilizing for homes in South Scranton , the income guidelines can be up to 120% of Lackawanna County’s median income ($58,100).
-For example, family income for 1 person - $48,800; 2 people - $55,800; 3 people - $62,750; 4 people - $69,700; 5 people - $75,300, etc. To prepare homebuyers for homeownership and to make them better homeowners, Lackawanna Neighbors and other agencies offering financial assistance to assist with homebuying, require potential homebuyers to complete Homeownership Workshops prior to purchasing a home.
+To prepare homebuyers for homeownership and to make them better homeowners, Lackawanna Neighbors and other agencies offering financial assistance to assist with homebuying, require potential homebuyers to complete Homeownership counseling prior to purchasing a home.
 Classes are conducted by the following HUD certified counseling agencies:

 Due to specific regulations of the funding sources used, other homebuyer requirements are as follows:

 Homes purchased by income-eligible individuals and/or families must utilize the home as their PRIMARY residence for a period of 15 years which means that it can not be used for speculation purposes.
 The homebuyer and/or their family members must live in the home during this affordability period and it can not be rented to others.
-If you sell the home within the 15 year affordability period, it must be sold to another income-eligible individual or family that meets the family income guidelines that are in effect at the time of sale and at a sales price that is affordable to potential homebuyers meeting the income guidelines.
-This regulation is enforced through a deed stipulation and you will not be able to sell the home unless you comply with this requirement.
+If the home is being resold within the 15 year affordability period, HUD recapture regulations and/or deed stipulations will apply to the resale.
+This could mean that a pro-rated amount of the assistance may have to be repaid to the city of Scranton or in the case of deed stipulation, that the home must be resold to another income-eligible individual or family.
+This regulation is enforced through a deed stipulation and/or mortgage placed on the property and you will not be able to sell the home unless you comply with this requirement.
+Those interested in purchasing a home that is being “resold” by the original homebuyer during the affordability should consult with an attorney or title search company to see which option (recapture or resale) apply to the particular property being sold.

-City of Scranton’s Office of Economic and Community Development (OECD) homebuyer program that offers forgivable grants up to $10,000 for downpayment and closing cost assistance to income-eligible individuals and families that are purchasing homes in Scranton.
-For NSP homes, OECD offers forgivable grants up to $12,000 for downpayment and closing cost assistance.
-For information or to apply for financial assistance, please phone Liza Carroll, Director of Housing, at 570.348.4216 for further information.
+City of Scranton’s Office of Economic and Community Development (OECD) homebuyer program that offers forgivable grants up to $12,000 for down payment and closing cost assistance to income-eligible individuals and families that are purchasing homes in Scranton.
+For information or to apply for financial assistance, please phone OECD at 570.348.4216 for further information.

 Leave a Reply